messersm/tar-index/README.md

 With 5 Bytes available for the member position we can address ``2^(5*8) = 1099511627776`` blocks thus covering tar archives up to 512TB data (after the index).
-The member position points the member *header* not the member *data*.
+The member position points to the member *header* not the member *data*.
 So the position for the member directly following the index is ``0`` (it would be ``1``, if we point to the member data).